Importance and Mission

 Specialist Directory Development

-The Company identifies experts based on the identified critical knowledge and develops expert directory as a center for staff to easily access and search for expert when they seek for support and recommendation from the experts.
+The Company identifies experts based on the identified critical knowledge and develops a specialist directory for staff to easily access and search in the event they require support and recommendations.

 4

-The Company conducts a workshop after project ends to capture lessons learned from operations.
-The lessons learned can be used for the next project to minimize mistake that might occur and to increase operation effectiveness.
-The Company also capture knowledge and experiences from expert and retiree in various forms and posted the knowledge onto KM site for staff to further apply that valuable knowledge.
+The Company conducts a workshop after each project ends to capture lessons learned from operations.
+The lessons learned can be used for the next project to minimize mistakes that might occur and to increase operation effectiveness.
+The Company also captures knowledge and experiences from experts and retirees in various forms which are then posted on the KM website.

 5